NHS Imaging Backlog

 A note from our founders

-Doctorum is a small company owned and run by experienced NHS consultant radiologists.
+Doctorum is a company owned and run by experienced NHS consultant radiologists.
 We built it because we see the pressures on diagnostic services every day from the inside - and we believe patients deserve timely access to specialist expertise.
 We are not a large commercial teleradiology operation.
 We are a team of specialists who genuinely care about each patient whose scan we report.
 Doctorum is not here to replace the NHS.
 It is here to help patients who are waiting, and who need answers now.

 1

-Results within 24-48 hours
+Results usually within 24-48 hours

 Once we receive your scan images, your formal written report is delivered within 24-48 hours by a UK GMC-registered consultant radiologist with sub-specialty expertise in the relevant area.